DevExpress-Examples/reporting-winforms-create-report-dynamically-and-bind-it-to-dataset/Readme.md

 <!-- default badges end -->
 # Reporting for WinForms - Create a Report Dynamically and Bind It to a DataSet

-This example demonstrates how to create a report dynamically and bind it to a [DataSet](https://docs.devexpress.com/XtraReports/400542).
+This example creates a report dynamically and binds it to a [DataSet](https://docs.devexpress.com/XtraReports/400542).
 Based on a user's choice, either the [XRTable](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XRTable) or [XRLabel](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XRLabel) control is used to display report data, and the [XRChart](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XRChart) control is used to visualize this data.

 ![Report Preview](Images/generate-report-dynamically.png)